 The Contractor shall complete the tasks below under the Consultant’s supervision.
 The Consultant will not allow the Contractor to start equipment prior to the completion of the tasks stipulated below.

-[The Consultant shall review and revise the tasks listed below to suit the scope of this Contract.]

 Inspect and clean all equipment, instruments, devices, connected piping, structures, and the facility to ensure that they are free of dirt and debris.

 Exercise all valves by hand, and operate all other devices to check for binding, interference, or improper functioning.